 Container Native Storage (CNS) is software-defined storage (SDS) that’s embedded in a container cluster, providing a virtualized pool of storage using devices internal to each host.
 This is similar to the way SDS is embedded in an HCI cluster except that the software runs in a container, instead of as a VM.
 CNS in a container orchestration platform (like Kubernetes) is somewhat analogous to vSAN running as a service in vSphere, creating a scale-out compute environment.

 The benefits of CNS, with Kubernetes, are also similar to those of HCI.
 A CNS eliminates the need for external storage systems to support containers and can scale with the K8s cluster.
 As a storage layer, CNS is integrated into K8s, simplifying management compared with an external storage system.

-Portworx provides persistent block or file storage directly to stateful applications running on the same nodes through a container orchestrator, typically Kubernetes.
+Portworx provides persistent block, file and object storage directly to stateful applications running on the same nodes through a container orchestrator, typically Kubernetes.
 Each node can be configured for storage and compute (called “hyperconverged”) or for storage only (called “disaggregated”).